 The communities of San Francisco Xochiteopan and Colonia Agrarista have populations of 984 and 305, respectively.
 They are served by a single public primary health care center, located one hour from the closest referral hospital, partially on unpaved roads and with no public transportation.
 Volunteer events like the Jornada support these communities’ access to comprehensive care services and positively impact health outcomes.

-AMPATH/MAPAS Mexico is a collaboration between Dell Med’s Division of Global Health, the BUAP Facultad de Medicina and the Mexican public health sector.
+AMPATH/MAPAS México is a collaboration between the BUAP Facultad de Medicina, the Mexican public health sector and Dell Med’s Division of Global Health as the lead partner for the AMPATH Consortium of 14 academic health centers around the world.
 Together, they apply an academic model to improve the health and well-being of underserved communities, strengthen training and advance the research missions of all partners.

 Through these three pillars, approximately 1,603 people have been served thus far, with the eventual aim to impact care across the state of Puebla (population 6.2 million).
 Funded in part by a grant from Eli Lilly and Company and individual donors, the Mexico initiative is an adaptation of the model established as AMPATH Kenya over thirty years ago.